airbr/golang-hugo-blog/content/posts/a-year-in-review.md

     - WebPageTest
     - Web Sustainability Guidelines
     - WSG
-    - Pinboard
     - Archive
     - GitHub
-    - Aotearoa New Zealand Greens
     - Web Performance
     - Testing
-featured_image: /hypermedia.jpg
+# featured_image: /hypermedia.jpg
-read_more_copy: About my last year and things to come...
-Reading Hypermedia Systems, volunteering and more.
+read_more_copy: About my last year... volunteering and reading Hypermedia Systems...
 ---

 Life is full of many projects and I have one most important project which is [to get married](/posts/engagement).
 There are many interesting side projects in my life along the way and I have a few highlights in no particular order: